yak-toto/yak-server/README.md

 To run local testing, you can use the script `create_database.py`, `initialize_database.py` and `create_admin.py` located in `yak_server/cli` folder.
 To select, set `COMPETITION` environment variable in `.env`.
 It will read data from `yak_server/data/{COMPETITION}/`.

 ### Testing

-To set up test, please add a MySQL database named `yak_toto_test`.
-It will contain all the records created during unit tests.
-This database is cleaned everytime you run test.
-That's why a different database is created to avoid deleting records you use for your local testing.

 Yak-server is using `pytest` to run tests.